 Trying to cover too many high spots here, but camera TTL is reflective metering, and the hand held flash meter is incident metering.
 If photographing a white dress or a black dress, reflective gives very different readings, and tries to make both come out middle gray.
 Which is just how it works.
 But incident metering does not see the subject, and it instead meters the actual light source, so that any subject comes out about right in that light.
 However, incident must be metered at the subject's position, not at the camera position.

 Background light only.
-The background was black in the main and fill pictures above (8 feet back), so this light illuminates the background, and the subject is in silhouette.
+The background was black in the main and fill pictures above (8 feet back), so this light (placed behind and hidden by the subject) illuminates the background, and the subject is in silhouette.

 This pattern only confuses TTL metering, which will want to illuminate the center subject.
 Which might be compensated drastically, but you simply need a manual light here.
 Notice that the background light and the hair light do not influence the exposure.
 So to be sure they don't, do meter the exposure (Main and Fill lights together) with these two lights turned off (power switch off).
 This is same f/10.